Childhood cancer survival statistics

 The statistics on these pages give an overall picture of survival.
 Unless otherwise stated, the statistics include all children (0-14) diagnosed with cancer, at all ages, stages and co-morbidities.
 The survival time experienced by an individual patient may be much higher or lower, depending on specific patient and tumour characteristics.
 If you are a patient, you will probably find our CancerHelp pages more relevant and useful.

-The latest survival statistics available for most childhood cancer the UK is 2001-2005.
+The latest survival statistics available for most childhood cancer the UK is 2006-2010 but please note that data in this section are older and newer data are coming soon.
 Find out why these are the latest statistics available.

 Survival has increased for all childhood cancers since the late 1960s, but by varying amounts and at different points in time.
 For every ten children diagnosed with cancer, almost eight now survive for five years or more, compared with fewer than three in ten in the late 1960s.
 The chart below shows the proportion of children still alive at five years from diagnosis for cancers diagnosed in successive time periods during 1966 and 2005.